 With the knowledge from the Jackson study, breeders began to use more outcrossing and the gene pool increased.
 This produced longer, more flexible tails and the bone lesions and foreshortened tails began to disappear.
 In January 1976 the stud book closed to all outcrosses except the American Shorthair and the British Shorthair.– from the Cat Fancier’s Association (CFA) Website: View source

-Even today, the TICA point system for judging Folds attributes 20 points to their tails, more points than any other characteristic, including their ears, eyes, head shape, etc. An inflexible tail is grounds for immediate disqualification.
+Even today, the TICA point system for judging Folds attributes 20 points to their tails, more points than for any other breed!
+This is also more points than for any other of their characteristics, including their ears, eyes, head shape, etc. An inflexible tail is grounds for immediate disqualification.
 View Source

 Thus, we can see that reputable Cat Associations are trying to ensure the health of the cats in their registries, including Scottish Folds, and have considerable influence in how they are bred.